 Queen Mary is ranked amongst the most international universities in the world, with students and staff from over 160 countries.
 Our partnerships and activities around the globe allow us to deliver teaching and research with an international dimension and impact.

-Queen Mary is an ideal place for international students to study Geography or Environmental Science.
+Queen Mary is an ideal place for international students to study Geography, Global Development or Environmental Science.
 Our East End location offers a true taste of London life in one of the most vibrant, exciting and progressive areas of the capital.
 We have been based at our home at Mile End for over 130 years, and offer one of the largest self-contained residential campuses in the capital.

 Set alongside the beautiful Regent’s Canal and pocketed with green spaces, it’s easy to forget you’re in the middle of a bustling city.
 Our students are able to enjoy all the advantages of our Mile End campus: a friendly student community, safety, and convenience.
 Nothing is ever more than a five-minute walk away; we have shops, restaurants, a bar, gym, bank and accommodation all on site.

 Watch the video below to find out why Koh (from Singapore) chose to study here:

 Are you an international student considering Queen Mary as your study abroad destination?
 Visit the International Exchange Programme website and the Global Opportunities website.

 Queen Mary's study abroad programme attracts inquisitive and high-achieving students who thrive in the stimulating and supportive environment that we offer.
 Each year, hundreds of students from across the globe choose us for their semester or year abroad destination.